QUT ePrints

 If you are an author, creator or copyright owner and you believe that a work that is currently available via QUT ePrints should not be in open access, please send details to eprints@qut.edu.au.
 The QUT Copyright Officer will review all takedown requests.
 If there is prima facie evidence of copyright violation then the research paper/work in question will immediately be removed from public view.

-QUT ePrints is managed in accordance with the QUT Intellectual Property Policy and Australian Copyright Law.
+QUT ePrints is managed in accordance with the Intellectual Property Policy and Australian Copyright Law.
 All reasonable care is taken to avoid copyright infringements.
 Formal notifications in relation to copyright infringements on the QUT network should be directed to the university's designated representative in writing.

 Copyright and QUT Theses